BYU-ITC-544/milestones/milestone-3/README.md

 <br>
 <br>

-### Pass-Off Requirements
+### Submission Requirements

 Create 1 report for your team and submit the link to Learning Suite as a PDF, any other format will not be accepted.

-- [ ] 70 Points - Screenshot of each running VM with the following information shown:
+[ ] 70 Points - Screenshot of each running VM with the following information shown:
 - Hostname
 - IP address
 - Internet access

-- [ ] 15 Points - Table showing the name and description of each host (use the above descriptions)
+[ ] 15 Points - Table showing the name and description of each host (use the above descriptions)
-- [ ] 10 Points - Screenshot(s) showing your network configurations on the hypervisor
+[ ] 10 Points - Screenshot(s) showing your network configurations on the hypervisor
-- [ ] 10 Points - Screenshot showing the VLANs set up
+[ ] 10 Points - Screenshot showing the VLANs set up
-- [ ] 10 Points - List of all implemented firewall rules and why it is a rule
+[ ] 10 Points - List of all implemented firewall rules and why it is a rule
-- [ ] 5 Points - The port forwarding for the webserver is working correctly
+[ ] 5 Points - The port forwarding for the webserver is working correctly